César Cielo: 2013

 The new leadership of Flamengo, elected in 2012, decided not to follow Amorim's plans, and Cielo left the club in 2013.
-In February 2013, American Scott Goodrich took over Cielo's training.
+In February 2013, American Scott Goodrich (who went 19.29) took over Cielo's training.
 Under a contract until the end of 2016, Albertinho was the next head coach of the group.

 In April 2013, Cielo confirmed his place in the 2013 World Aquatics Championships, in Barcelona, in the 50-metre freestyle, with the second best time in the world of the year: 21.57 seconds.
 He also qualified for the 50-metre butterfly.
 Due to his operation in both knees, Cielo did not compete in the 100-metre freestyle and the Brazilian relays.
 In the competition, Cielo became two-time World Champion of the 50-metre butterfly.
 The semifinals were the strongest stage of the race, with five swimmers earning times below 23 seconds.
 Cielo went to the final in second place with a time of 22.86 seconds, behind his compatriot Nicholas Santos.
 In the final, the athletes' performance was not the same, but Cielo showed more consistency and won the gold with a time of 23.01 seconds.
 In the 50-metre freestyle, Cielo reached the final with the third fastest time, 21.60 seconds, tied with Nathan Adrian.
 Florent Manaudou and Anthony Ervin qualified for the final as favorites, with strong times of 21.37 and 21.42 seconds respectively, in the second semifinal.
 But, in a final with a high technical level in which three Olympic champions (Manaudou, Cielo and Ervin) were competing, Cielo earned the best time of his life without a high-tech suit (and an unofficial world fastest time swum in textile), 21.32 seconds, becoming the first three-time World Champion of the event.
 Manaudou and Ervin did not even reach the podium.
 It was Cielo's sixth gold medal in individual events at the World Championships.
 With this result, Cielo overcame Alexander Popov and became the sprinter with more individual golds in World Championship history.
 Only four male swimmers have won more gold individual medals in World Championships than Cielo: Aaron Peirsol (7), Grant Hackett (7), Ryan Lochte (9) and Michael Phelps (15).
 Regarding his gold medal in the 50-metre freestyle, Cielo assured his fans that it was the most important gold of his career, declaring at the World Championships: "It was certainly different from all others.
 Each medal has a different feeling.
 This was the most special of my life.
 From London, all I had to overcome... it was very exciting".
 Cielo's results were considered a "redemption", because of low expectations entering the 2013 World Championships due to the troubled period following the London Olympics, when he underwent surgery on both knees, left his club and changed his coach.